CodeWithKyrian/transformers-php/docs/utils/image.md

   ```

 - ### `centerCrop(int $width, int $height)`
   Crops the image to the specified width and height by centering the crop around the image's center.
-This operation
-  affects the instance it's called on, but still returns that instance for method chaining.

   Parameters:
     - `$width` (int) The target width of the cropped image.